seanbreckenridge/time-in/README.md

 UK          (+8)  2023-08-16 18:52:04 BST
 ```

-This can also show a range of dates, if you pass `--hours`:
+This can also show the next few hours, which is useful for coordinating with others, if you pass `--hours`:

 ```bash
 $ time-in tz 'East Coast: US/Eastern' 'UK: Europe/London' --hours 12 --round down